Happy Hogan (character): Fictional character biography

 During the "Iron Man 2020" event, Pepper is introduced to an off the grid navigation incorporated in the Rescue armor that Tony previously developed before Y2K called H.A.P.P.Y. (short for Host Analogue Program Pre-Y2K) where its personality is modeled after Happy Hogan.
 While having been programmed to not fall under the control of the A.I.
 Army, H.A.P.P.Y. helped Pepper in "rebuilding" Tony who was operating as Mark 1.

 Powers and abilities

+Happy Hogan has skills in unarmed combat, especially boxing.

 As the Freak, Happy possesses unnatural strength, surpassing this by a hundred.
 His skin is so tough that almost nothing can hurt him.
-He has the ability to absorb cobalt energy and increase his power.
+Freak has the ability to absorb cobalt energy and increase his power.
 In this form, he could discharge it from his hands into blasts.
 He can also release lethal radioactive levels to create nuclear explosions.
-But as Happy, he has skills in unarmed combat, especially boxing.

 Other versions

 Amalgam Comics

 In the Amalgam Universe, DC Comics's Green Lantern and Marvel's Iron Man are combined to create Iron Lantern.
 Iron Lantern is secretly Hal Stark, owner of Stark Aircraft, a developer of experimental aircraft.
 Stark's chief mechanic is Happy Kalmaku (an amalgamation of Marvel's Happy Hogan and DC's Thomas Kalmaku).
 Happy is in love with test pilot Pepper Ferris (an amalgamation of Marvel's Pepper Potts and DC's Carol Ferris).
 Unfortunately for Happy, Pepper is not only in love with Stark, she is also secretly the supervillainess Madame Sapphire (a combination of Marvel's Madame Masque and DC's Star Sapphire).
 Happy Kalmaku first appeared in Iron Lantern #1 (April 1997), published jointly by Marvel and DC.
 He was created by Kurt Busiek (script) and Paul Smith (art).